dmatsanganis/Advanced_Techniques_for_Entity_Resolution_and_Duplicate_Detection/README.md

 # Advanced Techniques for Entity Resolution and Duplicate Detection

-Welcome to the "Advanced Techniques for Entity Resolution and Duplicate Detection" notebook.
+This repository is dedicated to the exploration and analysis of the intricate domain of entity resolution with a specific emphasis on duplicate detection.
+Throughout the document, various advanced methodologies have been used to ensure data precision and uphold data integrity.

 In the realm of data management and analysis, maintaining data quality is of paramount importance.
 Duplicate entries within datasets can lead to skewed results and erroneous insights.
 The process of entity resolution involves identifying and consolidating duplicate records that correspond to the same real-world entity.
 This notebook explores advanced techniques for achieving accurate entity resolution and duplicate detection, utilizing two sophisticated methodologies: **Token Blocking and Meta-Blocking**.

-# Entity Resolution Assignment

-## Overview
-This repository is dedicated to the exploration and analysis of the intricate domain of entity resolution with a specific emphasis on duplicate detection.
-Throughout the document, various advanced methodologies have been used to ensure data precision and uphold data integrity.

-## Abstract
-The assignment targets the complex realm of entity resolution and duplicate detection, leveraging advanced techniques to enhance data precision and integrity.
-The work progresses through a structured sequence of tasks, each contributing to a nuanced understanding of the methodologies in question.

 ## Key Sections